Adi2K/Socket_FileSender/README.md

 ```

 Note :
-	In order to display the % gradually increasing i have put a sleep(1) comman after each time percentage is printed
+	In order to display the % gradually increasing i have put a sleep(1) after each time percentage is printed